Lakes and Tolhuin.

 From the panoramic viewpoint at Paso Garibaldi you can see, behind the Escondido, Lake Khami or Fagnano, one of the largest lakes in the country, which shares jurisdiction with Chile.

-Khami Lake is surrounded by three reserves/protected areas of great importance for the conservation of bird species: the "Corazón de la Isla" reserve, the Río Valdez reserve and the Laguna Negra reserve; the latter has an interpretative trail that narrates the particularities of the place and the species that make it up.
+Khami Lake is surrounded by three reserves or protected areas of great importance for bird species conservation: the "Corazón de la Isla" reserve, the Río Valdez reserve, and the Laguna Negra reserve.
+The latter features an interpretive trail that showcases the unique characteristics of the area and the species that inhabit it.

-A few kilometers from the city of Tolhuin is the Jeujepen Hill.
-Climbing 300 meters you reach the viewpoint that offers an incredible panoramic view of the ecotone.
-You can continue ascending by a path of greater difficulty that takes about 3 hours to the summit.
+A few kilometers from the city of Tolhuin lies Jeujepen Hill.
+Ascending 300 meters brings you to a viewpoint offering an incredible panoramic view of the ecotone.
+For those seeking more challenge, a steeper trail leads to the summit, taking approximately 3 hours to complete.

 Learn more